Chris Chibnall: Doctor Who

 In January 2016, the BBC announced that Chibnall would replace Steven Moffat as executive producer of Doctor Who and would be the head writer and executive producer, starting with the eleventh series of the revived era.
 Matt Strevens joined Chibnall as co-executive producer, after having also been an executive producer on An Adventure in Space and Time.
 When discussing whether the next Doctor would be a woman, he stated in February 2017 "Nothing is ruled out but I don't want the casting to be a gimmick and that's all I can say”.
 After Jodie Whittaker was announced as the Thirteenth Doctor in July 2017, Chibnall said, "I always knew I wanted the Thirteenth Doctor to be a woman and we’re thrilled to have secured our number one choice."

 As with the last change of showrunners, Chibnall wrote the final moments of Moffat's last episode "Twice Upon a Time", so as to allow him to write Whittaker's first lines on the show.
 This previously happened in the 2010 special "The End of Time", when Moffat took over for Russell T. Davies in the final moments of the episode, writing Matt Smith's first words as the Eleventh Doctor.

 On 29 July 2021, the BBC announced that Chibnall would be stepping down from his role as the showrunner of Doctor Who, and Whittaker would be leaving her role as the Thirteenth Doctor.
 On 24 September 2021, the BBC announced that Chibnall would be succeeded by Davies, who would be returning as the showrunner of Doctor Who.

 Chibnall's run as showrunner has been divisive among fans of Doctor Who, receiving criticism for the scripts, characterization, and the perceived retcon of the Doctor's origins in the episode "The Timeless Children".
 Some have further accused Chibnall's run of being too politically correct or "woke"; conversely, others have argued it promotes conservatism through its perceived messaging and portrayal of minorities.

+Novels

+Chibnall's debut crime novel Death at the White Hart was published by Penguin Books in March 2025, and became a Sunday Times bestseller.
+Set in a fictional town in Dorset, in a similar mould to Broadchurch, DS Nicola Bridge and DC Harry Ward, investigate a murder in a village whose residents all keep hidden secrets.

+Before the novel had been published, it was announced that ITV had commissioned a TV adaptation from Chibnall to be aired on ITV1 and distributed internationally.

+The sequel, The Parkwood Murders, featuring the same detectives, will be published on 16 July 2026.

 Personal life

 In the 1990s, Chibnall met Madeline Joinson, a producer for the company Out of Joint.
 They were married in 2002.
-They have two sons: Cal (born 2003) and Aidan (born 2006).
+They have two sons, born 2003 and 2006.